aridag/TDA_PSEUDOTIME/README.md

   - CLUST.BINS indicate how to cut the hierarchical clustering dendrogram of (index is b)

  - Run the 2d Mapper (two dimensions)
-  - Use 2 selected functions (default are L-infinity centrality + Single Value Decomposition 1st component)
+  - Use 2 selected functions (default are Single Value Decomposition 1st and 2nd components)

 4. Enrich the topology